 Acupuncture using various traditional and modern methods, Dietary plans, Lab Testing and Herbal Medicine are prescribed to meet each individuals needs, and supplementation where necessary.

-An extensive list of Jenny’s training can be found here.
+An extensive list of my training can be found here.

 At present, there is no legal requirement for nutrition practitioners to be qualified or registered.
 So choosing a properly qualified and registered practitioner is important, to make sure that you are being seen by someone with the appropriate level of skill, especially when there are so many courses in nutrition that are very short and lack depth.